Infrastructure Decentralized routing, discovery & storage

 Instead of relying on a central infrastructure, the Nodus network forms a self-organizing mesh of nodes that collectively maintain the routing and discovery layer used by DNA services such as DNA Connect and DNA Identity.

-Two-Tier Architecture
+Three-Tier Architecture

 Tier 1 — Nodus to Nodus